roux-ohdsi/ohdsilab/README.md

 <br/>

-### ohdsilab: Useful R functions for the Roux ohdsilab at Northeastern University.
+### ohdsilab: Tools for using the Roux ohdsilab at Northeastern University.

 <hr/>
 <!-- badges: start -->
 <!-- badges: end -->

+The ohdsilab package includes useful functions and basic tutorials for working with ohdsilab data at Northeastern University's OHDSI center.

 #### Installation